naasse/ibm-quantum-challenge/README.md

+# IBMQuantum/backend-code-challenge

+This repo is an attempt at the [IBMQuantum backend code challenge](https://github.com/IBMQuantum/backend-code-challenge).

+The below `README` content and the include `pokemons.json` come from the linked repository.
+Everything else was written my me to use MongoDB, Loopback.io, and ReactJS to build a simple Pokedex application.

 # Challenges Coding Exercise Backend

 We have provided you with Pokemon data in a json file.
 Your mission is to create a database and expose the database to a API.
 Basically, you need to: